 When you died I did not know where you had gone.
-My mind could not comprehend your absence, the reality of your non-being, or the fact that you would never be coming home again.
+I could not comprehend your absence, the reality of your non-being, or the fact that you would never be coming home again.

-I stumbled through the empty rooms and corridors, clutching at the white-washed walls, crouching in dark corners, crying out for you: “Where are you my love?
+I stumbled through empty rooms and corridors, clutching at the white-washed walls, crouching in dark corners, crying out for you… “Where are you my love?
 Where are you?”

 It’s a question which still troubles and confuses me.
-And one which I cannot answer.
+A question which I cannot answer.
 I look for you everywhere.
-And sometimes I find you…
+And sometimes I find you.

 A stray hair

 A strange cloud formation drifting over the sea with the faces of angels and cartoon sharks

 A sand beetle toiling heroically through the endless desert in the midday sun